debbyps/sql-challenge/README.md

 2. Data folder contains supplemental csv's used to populate database.

 3. config.py file contains credentials for DB login.
 This has been added to the .gitignore to ensure security of credentials.

+4. schema_ERD.jpg image included to show the ERD created using GenMyModel.